Deposit | £5 - £770 |

 The good news is that the Paysafecard website has a store locator.
 This handy tool can be used by people to find nearby places where it is possible to purchase Paysafecard vouchers.
 People can enter their town, address or postcode to be presented with a handy selection of shops, stores and outlets where vouchers can be bought.

-Customers then need to ask to purchase Paysafecard with a specific amount of money.
+Customers then need to ask to purchase a Paysafecard with a specific amount of money.
 For example, punters who plan to deposit £15 into their account through the use of Paysafecard might want to purchase £15 Paysafecard vouchers at their local sales outlet.

 The sales outlet will then print out a physical voucher - which is the Paysafecard itself - once the customer has paid for it in cash.
 The customer is then able to spend the Paysafecard online.